File Type Support

 For instructions on how to upload documents in one of the supported formats, please consult the relevant guide page.

-Using this requires your license to have the Office Files Support feature enabled.
+Using this requires your license to have the Office Files Support component enabled.

 If you are also using PSPDFKit for Android or PSPDFKit for iOS, you can use your running PSPDFKit Server instance to convert Office documents for use in your mobile application.
 This works by allowing the mobile application to upload Office files to your Server and then downloading the converted PDF file.
 To use this, your mobile application needs to provide a JSON Web Token (JWT) as described here.
 For more information, check out our Android guide and iOS guide.